 After competitive tender, a contract to operate the digital wells logs system was awarded to QC Data from Calgary the same month.
 Paras was engaged to provide administrative support to the company volunteers now meeting monthly as the CDA Board of Directors.

-- QC Data was required to go live with the operational system on 20th March 1996 and the project brought several data management challenges unprecedented in the UK:
+- QC Data was required to go live with the operational system on 20th March 1996 and the project brought several data management challenges unprecedented in the UK

-- establishing and implementing common data management standards including well names and company names;
+- establishing and implementing common data management standards including well names and company names

-- identifying and maintaining well and well data ownership;
+- identifying and maintaining well and well data ownership

-- establishing CDA within individual member company business processes.
+- establishing CDA within individual member company business processes

 It is thanks to the individuals mentioned above and to many others who made important contributions (unfortunately too many to name) that CDA was created.
-Some remain involved with CDA today.